Top of main content

 Changing your daily habits at home can also make a difference and lower the cost of your energy bills.

-Simple steps could help, such as not leaving gadgets on standby, hanging your clothes to dry, instead of using a tumble dryer, and using less water.
+Simple steps could help, such as not leaving gadgets on standby2, hanging your clothes to dry3, instead of using a tumble dryer, and using less water.

 It takes energy and resources to process and deliver water to our homes.
-Try turning off the tap when brushing your teeth, having short showers instead of baths, and only boiling the water you need.
+Try turning off the tap when brushing your teeth4, having short showers instead of baths5, and only boiling the water you need.

 Explore: How to save money on energy